Zerodya/hyprfreeze/README.md

 ### Known issues
 - Mouse input doesn't work inside Xorg/XWayland windows while a Wine/Proton game is paused
   - Workaround: Run the game in gamescope
+- Suspending the computer while a game is paused and then resuming it later may cause the game to stutter heavily